cty20010831/UChicago_MA_Thesis/README.md

 ### Experimental design
 The experiment is deployed as a web-based platform built in JavaScript using the jsPsych library.
 The experiment consists of four main components:
 1. Mood induction using embedded video stimuli ([link to mood induction clips](https://drive.google.com/drive/u/0/folders/1TgkST_8BaKBVv45mN1DDP4-GMQafI4mG?ths=true));
-2. Incomplete shape drawing tasks with a built-in drawing interface (sketchpad.js);
+2. Three rounds of the Incomplete Shape Drawing Task with a built-in drawing interface (sketchpad.js);
 3. Post-task narrative responses to capture ideation processes;
 4. Demographics and control measures (e.g., openness, affectivity, artistic skill).